DilshanWA/Inquoto/README.md

 ## 🏢 Project Overview

-InvoQuoto is built to automate the process of generating, editing, and managing **invoices and quotations** for NeoMac Engineering.
+QuantifyPro is built to automate the process of generating, editing, and managing **invoices and quotations** for NeoMac Engineering.
 It supports **role-based permissions** for `Admin` and `User` roles, ensuring strict control over who can manage which documents.

 ---